What do Pace School program’s include?

 Who attends Pace?

-- Pace school in Churchill currently serves kids K-10 with an educational diagnosis of Emotional Disturbance, Autism, or Pervasive Developmental Disorder and who have been referred by their home school districts.
+- Pace school in Churchill currently serves kids K-12 or to age 21 with an educational diagnosis of Emotional Disturbance, Autism, or Pervasive Developmental Disorder and who have been referred by their home school districts.

 - The Extended School Year serves kids ages 5-12 from all of the Pace programs and is held at the Churchill campus.
 Referrals are accepted privately and through the child’s home school district.

 What characteristics distinguish the students at Pace School?

 - 100% qualify in a category of special education.
 (See Who attends the School?)